E8-Labs/prompt.ai/README.md

 ## Testing

-TBD - We will leverage React Testing Libary
+TBD - If we include testing, we will leverage [React Testing Libary](https://testing-library.com/docs/react-testing-library/intro/)

 ## Linting